resotto/python3-docker-devenv/README.md

 $ docker rm $(docker stop $(docker ps -aq))
 ```

-You can resume the container which is stopped now.
+You can resume the stopped container.
 [`docker start`](https://docs.docker.com/engine/reference/commandline/start/) starts the container and [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/) runs commands in the container.
-Each commands require one argument which is container name.
+Each commands require one argument, container name.
 ```
 $ docker start ubuntu-python3
 $ docker exec -it ubuntu-python3 /bin/bash
 ```

-You can escape from the container with `exit` or `ctrl + d`.
+You can escape from the container with typing `exit` or `ctrl + d`.
-You also can run [`docker stop`](https://docs.docker.com/engine/reference/commandline/stop/), which requires container name and stops the container.
+You also can run [`docker stop`](https://docs.docker.com/engine/reference/commandline/stop/) in order to stop container, which requires container name.
 ```
 $ docker stop ubuntu-python3
 ```